 Sellin beach also has the classical strandkörbe (beach chairs), which makes it all even more pretty.
 After seeing the sunset from this beach, we realized that Sellin is a dream destination for a beach holiday in Germany.
 The water might not be the warmest, but you will still have a great time for sure.

 German beaches in summer can get very crowded, and Sellin is no exception.
 If you prefer it calmer and less crowded, walk some minutes to the right of the pier.
 You don’t have to walk very far before the crowds are less.
-If you continue a while along the beach, you will come to Südstrand Sellin (Sellin South Beach), where you find some few restaurants.
+If you continue a while along the beach, you will come to Südstrand Sellin (Sellin South Beach), where you find a few restaurants.

 Sellin doesn’t have a long beach promenade as you can find in Binz.
 Instead, you can do easy hikes on the cliffs above the beach, and get rewarded with stunning views over the sea and the surroundings.
 Between Sellin beach and the south beach, you can walk the Hochufer Wanderweg.
 It’s a nice hike suited for most people and, on the way, you can visit the cute Maria Meeresstern church.